Low-effort Dependency Pinning with Nix Flakes

 I recently went on a tear, moving a bunch of my repositories over to this workflow:

-It was reasonably straightforward, except in the case of notebooks
+It was reasonably straightforward, except in the case of notebooks, where

 I have a bunch of expressions that each have their own overlays etc. that